Jarzka/stylefy/README.md

 ## Scoping

 Scoping can be used to define styles that are applied only when the current element is in some specific scope.
+The scoping rule is written using Garden syntax.

 ```clojure
 (def style